PaloAltoNetworks/multicloud-automation-lab/docs/02-deploy/deploy-aws.rst

 .. note:: While it is a security best practice to use SSH keys to authenticate
           to VM instances in the cloud, we have defined a static password for the firewall's admin account in this lab (specifically, in the bootstrap package).
-This is because the firewall API used by Terraform and Ansible cannot utilize SSH keys and must have a username/password or API key for authentication.
+This is because the PAN-OS XML API cannot utilize SSH keys and requires a username/password or API key for authentication.